 Our research activity is split into four departments:

 - Organismal Biology

 Within these four departments there are groups of researchers focused on more specific topics, each group has an internationally renowned research output.

-Our funding comes from a variety of research councils and institutions including the Natural Environment Research Council (NERC), Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Council (EPSRC), European Research Council (ERC), The Royal Society and The Leverhulme Trust.
+Our funding comes from a variety of research councils and institutions including the Natural Environment Research Council (NERC), Biotechnology and Biological Sciences Research Council (BBSRC), Engineering and Physical Sciences Council (EPSRC), European Research Council (ERC), The Royal Society, The Leverhulme Trust and Medical Research Council.

 Search for our research and researchers